felixge/node-style-guide/Readme.md

 }, 1000);
 ```

-## Callbacks

-Since node is all about non-blocking I/O, functions generally return their
-results using callbacks.
-The convention used by the node core is to reserve the
-first parameter of any callback for an optional error object.

-You should use the same approach for your own callbacks.

 ## Object.freeze, Object.preventExtensions, Object.seal, with, eval

 Crazy shit that you will probably never need.
 Stay away from it.